linkerd/website/linkerd.io/content/blog/linkerd-benchmarks.md

 utilization was higher than Istio's in the 600rps condition, though it's hard to know how real this result was because Istio was not able to fully perform in this condition._**

+(**Update**: Kinvolks's re-tuned Istio benchmarks showed a "massive increase in CPU usage of Isto's proxy sidecar".
+While no numbers were reported, from this description it is clear that Linkerd's CPU usage was less than Istio's in this configuration.)

 ## Conclusion